MRsources/MRzero-Core/documentation/intro.md

 ## MRzero Overview

-MRzero {cite}`loktyushin_mrzero_2021` is a framework that replicates the whole MRI pipeline consisting of sequence and phantom definition, signal simulation, and image reconstruction.
+[MRzero](https://onlinelibrary.wiley.com/doi/abs/10.1002/mrm.28727) is a framework that replicates the whole MRI pipeline consisting of sequence and phantom definition, signal simulation, and image reconstruction.
 It uses a state-of-the-art PDG Bloch simulation, capable of calculating an accurate ADC signal comparable to that returned by a in vivo measurement of the signal in less time and while exhibiting no noise compared to isochromat based Monte-Carlo simulations.

 The MRzero Framework is built using [PyTorch](https://pytorch.org/), enabling it to run on CUDA capable GPUs and providing automatic differentiation via backpropagation of the whole pipeline.
 This means that sequence parameters or phantom values can be optimized based on loss functions that consider the reconstructed image of the simulated signal.